 Aviator Sports & Events Center

-One of the best places on our ice skating Brooklyn guide if you’re looking to ice skate all year long is at Aviator Sports & Event Center!
-This facility won the best ice skating rink in Brooklyn and is the only ice rink in New York City open all year long!
+Open 365 days a year, one of the best places on our ice skating Brooklyn guide if you’re looking to ice skate all year long is at Aviator Sports & Event Center!
+This facility won the best ice skating rink in Brooklyn and is one of the only ice rinks in New York City open all year long!

-They offer two NHL size indoor ice rinks with all the ice sport activities available at their facility as well as the exciting ice bumper cars for some extra fun activities on the weekends!
+They offer two NHL-sized indoor ice rinks with all the ice sport activities available at their facility as well as the exciting ice bumper cars for some extra fun activities on the weekends!

-You can also come here for skate lessons, free skating, hockey, curling, and broomball.
-There’s also a restaurant on-site if you or your family gets hungry or you want to plan around a whole day of activities here.
+You can also come here for free skating, hockey, curling, and broomball.
+There’s also a restaurant on-site if you or your family get hungry, or you want to plan around a whole day of activities here.

-This is also a great venue for parties and you can rent out an entire ice rink for birthday parties or any other private event you’d like to host.
+Aviator Sports is in the process of revamping their event/party options, but in the future, this is also a great venue for parties – you can rent out an entire ice rink for birthday parties or any other private event you’d like to host.